Brainstorm a list of different types of monsters and scary creatures.

 - If some kids come to your house on Halloween, and you don’t give them any candy, what do you think they might do to you or your house?

 - Have you ever been to a Halloween party or some other kind of costume party?
 What did you dress as?
 What happened at the party?

 - These days, people don’t just wear scary costumes.
 They wear costumes based on many things including popular news stories and politicians.
 Is this against the traditional scary spirit of Halloween?

-- Many Halloween costumes for adults seem to be sexy or overly revealing.
+- Many Halloween costumes for adults seem sexy or overly revealing.
 Why are these kinds of costumes popular?

 - What is your all-time favorite scary monster or creature of the night?

 - Do you like horror movies?
 Why or why not?
 If so, what’s your favorite scary movie?

 - Some people decorate their house to celebrate Halloween.
 Do you decorate your home to celebrate any special days?